-Individual artist required attachments include artist résumé, mentor résumé, workshop details and instructor résumé and/or other project expense details.
+Individual artist required attachments include artist résumé, mentor résumé, workshop details and instructor résumé and/or other project expense details such as an equipment use plan.
 Applications will be completed and submitted via online application, and you will need to provide a project budget and detailed budget explanation, and work samples.